What is Medicare For All?

 - a replacement for all private health insurance, as well as the current Medicare program

-- all state-licensed, certified providers who meet eligible standards can apply
+- all state-licensed, certified providers who meet eligibility standards can apply

-For more detail you can view the full text of the Medicare for All legislation.
+For more details, you can view the full text of the Medicare for All legislation.

 What is covered under Medicare for all?

 Jayapal’s plan isn’t the only proposed plan.
 In fact, it is only one of many plans.
 However, the plans can be summarized into four basic programs.

 Jayapal and Sander’s plans fall under this category.
 This is a single-payer system that will be run by the federal government and expanded to all Americans, not just current Medicare subscribers.

 Other politicians such as Debbie Stabenow (D-Michigan) introduced Medicare at 50 proposals.
 Others have proposed similar options with different age triggers and funding options.